 - Consuming Low glycemic index products like beans, lentils and fruits can keep blood sugar levels balanced.
 In turn, this helps in maintaining a healthy state of mind.

 - No one can ignore the importance of drinking adequate water regularly.
 In fact, most of our brain tissue is composed of water.
 Proper consumption of water helps the brain to function normally and saves us from dehydration.
 Being dehydrated can deplete the brain of what it needs to function regularly and could even lead to anxiety and depression.

 - Seafood and avocados contain omega-3 fatty acids.
 These play a vital role in improving our mental alertness and are often considered to be the building blocks for the brain.

-- Do not eat excessively saturated fat products.
+- To start living healthy, Stop eating excessively saturated fat products.
 It is important to limit the use of saturated fat products such as cakes, biscuits, cheese, and pre-processed sausages.
 Heavy consumption of these types of foods may cause memory impairment.

 - Don’t add salt!
 Limit your salt intake as it will help in reducing anxiety and stress.

 - Don’t eat too much sugar.
 Stay away from added sugar in drinks and foods that you don’t prepare yourself.
 Limiting it could help in the improvement of long-term memory and also aids in reducing anxiety and depression symptoms.

 - Do not drink alcoholic drinks.
 Alcohol consumption creates an imbalance between the different chemicals in our brain which initially provides a feeling of relaxation but, in the long-term, damages the brain and promotes both stress and mood swings.
 Unrestrained drinking could trigger psychiatric illnesses that may lead to suicidal attempts.